100 Years On: An Art Trail by Women in Prison

 Many establishments have bought their art trail artworks, and we are thrilled that artwork made by women in prison will be permanently displayed in venues including the Old Bailey, Durham Constabulary Headquarters, the North Wales Women’s Centre, Telegraph Media Head Office, Cambridge University’s Institute of Criminology and the Pankhurst Centre.

-To learn more about the art trail:
+Learn more about the art trail below.

->click here to download the 100 Years On press release
+Download the 100 Years On leaflet Download the 100 Years On press release